15 Tips For Your Speech Writing - Step By Step

 13. Keep it as short as possible

 The attention of your audience will naturally wane after a few minutes.
-They have a lot of other things to do many user issues to think about.
+They have a lot of other things to do, many user issues to think about.
 The longer you speak, the more competitive with other priorities.
 So make your points and sit down.

 14. Have an effective final moment

-It happens way too often; public speaker begins their speech with a compelling opening.
+It happens way too often; a public speaker begins their speech with a compelling opening.
 They cruise confidently into the body.
 Then they run out of gas as they come to the close of their speech.
 Your ending is what the audience will ultimately talk about when they head out the door.
 Make a strong call to action.

 15. Strive for authenticity